Alfonso Aparicio: International career

-Aparicio made his international debut for the Spanish national team in a friendly match against Portugal on 11 March 1945, starting in a 2–2 draw.
+Aparicio made his international debut for Spain in a friendly match against Portugal on 11 March 1945, starting in a 2–2 draw.
 He went on to earn a total of eight international caps for Spain between 1945 and 1949, all in friendlies and four of whom against Portugal, settling a bitter duel with the Portuguese striker Fernando Peyroteo, ending with a balance of 3 wins, 3 draws, and 2 losses.

 His training sessions with the national team were very intense and competitive, and Aparicio recalled years later his fights with players like Telmo Zarra, but his respect and admiration went to players like Pahiño, whose skills challenged even a defender as solid as him.

 Death

 Aparicio died in Madrid on 1 February 1999, at the age of 79.

 Future footballers like Miguel González, Paco Gento, and even a young Vicente Calderón had him as their first idol.
 The sticker of Alfonso Aparicio became the most sought-after stickers of Atlético Madrid by children in the post-war period.